Temporal Action Localization Using Gated Recurrent Units: Experiments

 \subsection{Metrics}

 To evaluate the performance of the proposed method in proposal generation, AR@AN and R@AN = 100-tIoU are used.
-AR@AN computes average recall at different average number of proposals for each video with Intersection over Union (IoU) from 0.5 to 1 by stride 0.05 and R@AN = 100-tIoU computes recall at different IoU from 0.5 to 1 by stride 0.05 given the fixed average number of proposals (100).

-Also, mean Average Precision (mAP) at different IoUs from 0.3 to 0.7 by stride 0.1 is used to measure the ability of the method in action localization task.
+AR@AN computes average recall at different average number of proposals for each video with Intersection over Union (IoU) from 0.5 to 1 by stride 0.05 on Thumos14 and from 0.5 to 0.95 by stride 0.05 on ActivityNet-1.3.
+The R@AN = 100-tIoU metric computes recall at different IoU from 0.5 to 1 by stride 0.05 given the fixed average number of proposals (100) which is used on Thumos14.
+For ActivityNet-1.3, the area under the AR@AN curve (AUC) is computed as an another metric when AN varies from 0 to 100.
+Also, mean Average Precision (mAP) at different IoUs from 0.3 to 0.7 by stride 0.1 is used to measure the ability of the method in action classification task on Thumos14.